Projects Lab, Chemical Engineering, University of Utah

 Text, Materials, Fees:

-There is a special laboratory fee of $100.
-The text for the course is available from the copy center and online, http://www.che.utah.edu/projects_lab/courses/lab_handbook.php.
+There is a special laboratory fee of $50.
 You must also keep an approved laboratory notebook (available in the bookstore).
 It is recommended that you have access to Perry's Chemical Engineers Handbook, 8th ed, and Writing Style and Standards in Undergraduate Reports, Second Edition by Jeter and Donnel (ISBN 978-1-932780-06-2).

 Hard hats, lab coats, and safety glasses will be supplied by the department.
-Proper use of safety equipment, maintenance of your laboratory workspace and proper record keeping in the lab book will have bearing on each report grade.
-Handouts for the course and the lab handbook from the copy center are available.
+Proper use of safety equipment, maintenance of your laboratory workspace and proper record keeping in the lab book will have significant bearing on your grade.

 The projects lab has a dedicated site with which you should become familiar, http://www.che.utah.edu/projects_lab/.
 On this site you may find equipment manuals, SOPs, the class calendar, and much more.
 Oral and written report guidelines are provided in the course handbook, and are also made available online (http://www.che.utah.edu/projects_lab/courses/lab_handbook.php).
-Lecture overheads and other miscellaneous course material may be found at http://www.che.utah.edu/projects_lab/courses/course_material/?course=4903 .
-Importantly, each student has a page on this site from which they may submit reports, check their grades, and evaluate the team participation and oral presentations of peers http://www.che.utah.edu/projects_lab/courses/students/?course=4903.
+Lecture overheads and other miscellaneous course material may be found at http://www.che.utah.edu/projects_lab/courses/course_material/.
+Importantly, each student has a page on this site from which they may submit reports, check their grades, and evaluate the team participation and oral presentations of peers (see the left column menu).

-In addition, you will receive several lectures throughout the semester regarding physical measurements, data analysis, hypothesis testing, and several other topics in statistics.
-Rigorous and statistically sound analysis of data is a key component of this course.
-Online interactive examples and detailed explanations of these concepts will be available to you online, http://www.che.utah.edu/~tony/OTM/.
+In addition, you will receive several homework assignments using online simulations, and lectures throughout the semester regarding physical measurements, data analysis, and several topics in statistics.
+Online interactive simulations, and detailed explanations of data analysis concepts will be available to you online, http://www.che.utah.edu/~tony/OTM/.

 Nondiscrimination and Disability Access Statement: